New Zealand Upgrade Programme

 On 29 January 2020, the New Zealand Upgrade Programme was announced by Prime Minister Jacinda Ardern.
-The programme is a $12 billion infrustructure package to improve roads, rail, hospitals and schools around the country, of which $8 billion has been allocated and the other $4 billion is part of the infrastructure section of the 2020 budget.
+The programme was a $12 billion infrastructure package to improve roads, rail, hospitals and schools around the country.
+A total of $8 billion was initially allocated and the other $4 billion made part of the infrastructure section of the 2020 budget.

+Background

+Under the Labour coalition, a 2018 Government Policy Statement on transport gave greater priority to public transport spending.

 Contents

 Transport

-The government has allocated $6.8 billion into transport: $5.3 billion on roads and $1.1 billion on rail.
-Auckland will receive $3.48 billion of the transport funding.
+The government allocated $6.8 billion into transport: $5.3 billion on roads and $1.1 billion on rail.
+Auckland is to receive $3.48 billion of the transport funding.

 Roads

-Seven highway projects in the North Island will cost $4.63 billion and are to be built over the next five to eight years.
+Seven highway projects in the North Island with cost $4.63 billion and are to be built over the following five to eight years.
 Some of them were formerly 'Roads of National Significance'.

-Auckland will receive $2.2 billion to be put towards roads, which mayor Phil Goff says will be put toward the $1.3 billion Mill Road highway, set to begin construction in late 2022, and the $411 million Penlink toll road between Whangaparaoa Peninsula and State Highway 1, set to start in late 2021 and be complete by 2025.
+Auckland receives $2.2 billion to be put towards roads, which mayor Phil Goff says will be put toward the $1.3 billion Mill Road highway, set to begin construction in late 2022, and the $411 million Penlink toll road between Whangaparāoa Peninsula and State Highway 1, set to start in late 2021 and be complete by 2025.
 State Highway 1 between Papakura and Drury South would also be widened from four to six lanes.

-Wellington will receive $1.35 billion, including funding for the $258 million Melling interchange which will start construction in late 2022 and is expected to be completed by 2026, as well as $59 million going towards the improvement of State Highway 58 between Hutt Valley and Porirua.
+Wellington receives $1.35 billion, including funding for the $258 million Melling interchange set to start construction in late 2022 and expected to be completed by 2026, as well as $59 million going towards the improvement of State Highway 58 between Hutt Valley and Porirua.
 A new four-lane highway would be built from Ōtaki to north of Levin, bypassing the existing two-lane State Highway 1; this project will cost $817 million and start construction in 2025 with an estimated completion date of 2029.

-$991 million will be spent in Waikato and the Bay of Plenty, including constructing the Tauranga Northern Link, widening State Highway 2 from Te Puna to Omokoroa to four lanes, and a roundabout at the SH 1/SH 29 intersection at Piarere.
-The Tautanga Northern Link will connect State Highway 29 to State Highway 2 at Te Puna, will cost $478 million and start construction in late 2020, set to be completed by 2025.
+$991 million is to be spent in Waikato and the Bay of Plenty, including constructing the Tauranga Northern Link, widening State Highway 2 from Te Puna to Omokoroa to four lanes, and a roundabout at the SH 1/SH 29 intersection at Piarere.
+The Tautanga Northern Link is planned to connect State Highway 29 to State Highway 2 at Te Puna, with a cost of $478 million and a construction start date of late 2020, set to be completed by 2025.

-$692 million will be spent in Northland on a four-lane highway from Marsden Point to Whangarei.
+$692 million is to be spent in Northland on a four-lane highway from Marsden Point to Whangārei.

-In the South Island, Canterbury will receive $159 million mainly for highway safety projects, while Queenstown will receive $90 million to improve public transport into the town centre.
+In the South Island, Canterbury receives $159 million mainly for highway safety projects, while Queenstown receives $90 million to improve public transport into the town centre.

 Footpaths and cycleways

-Auckland will put $360 million of its $3.48 billion towards its first walking and cycling path across the Waitemata Harbour as a shared path over the Harbour Bridge known as SkyPath, providing one of the "critical links" in completing the city's walking and cycling network.
+Auckland is to put $360 million of its $3.48 billion towards its first walking and cycling path across the Waitemata Harbour as a shared path over the Harbour Bridge known as SkyPath, providing one of the "critical links" in completing the city's walking and cycling network.